 What’s more fun than bar-crawling through Portland on a late-spring afternoon?
 Knowing that every sip is helping a worthy cause.
 Every June, bars and restaurants around the city (and the world) join forces for Negroni Week.
-This Portland-born fundraising event returns June 4–10, 2018, challenging bartenders across the globe to present their best twists on the classic three-ingredient cocktail.
+This Portland-born fundraising event returns every summer, challenging bartenders across the globe to present their best twists on the classic three-ingredient cocktail.
 Part of the proceeds from each negroni purchased benefit 40 charities, including Portland’s Outside In and Oregon Food Bank.

 Negroni: The drink